edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `SecretProvider() interfaces.SecretProvider`

 This API returns reference to the SecretProvider instance.
 See [Secret Provider API](../../../security/Ch-SecretProviderApi/) section for more details.

-!!! edgey - "Edgex 2.3"
-    SecretProvider() is new in EdgeX 2.3

 ## Miscellaneous